-Cornerstone Ranch is refreshingly different from most other group homes for adults with intellectual and physical disabilities.
+Cornerstone Ranch is refreshingly different from most other group homes and day programs for adults with intellectual and physical disabilities.
 Built on Christian values, our family-centered environment creates a safe place where independence thrives, character grows, and confidence is nurtured.
-We are a home where adults with special needs can indeed experience abundant life.
-Residents do not spend their day in front of the television.
+The adults who make up this special needs community, or Ranchers, are given the opportunity to experience abundant life.
+Ranchers do not spend their day in front of the television.
 Instead, they serve, exercise, worship, and work as productive and useful members of the community.

 Located on 42 acres just outside of McKinney, Texas, Cornerstone’s 10,000-square-foot residential home comfortably accommodates seven adults with disabilities residentially, and two highly integrated care giving families.
-The Cornerstone staff strives to help each resident and day program participants feel loved, respected, and safe.
-We have been blessed with minimal staff turnover, which helps each individual feel secure and embraced in a loving home.
+The activity center houses all of our day program and enrichment activities, providing a place for our Ranchers to grow and the community to gather.

 The mission of Cornerstone Ranch is to empower adults with special needs to live an abundant life.
 We accomplish this through C.A.R.E.